 THE TRIAL OF THE CHICAGO 7

 Rote machinery, convoluted heady dialogue that makes you feel imbecilic or sleepy.
 Quite the power move, Fincher.
 I miss when he had a sense of humor (Gone Girl, The Game).
-Also a reminder of Amanda Seyfriend can act.
+Also a good reminder that Amanda Seyfriend can act.

 Employee Picks: Fake it After You Make It, Nick Pinkerton’s indifferent take.